norc-heal/heal-app-docs/docs/resotrack/checkresource.md

 ### Rapid Audit Resource

-1. If you have chosen a minimal annotation standard due to a low level of reosurces available to devote to data sharing, ensure that you have selected the checkbox in the optional section in the "Check Resources to Add" tab.
+1. If you have chosen a minimal annotation standard due to a low level of resources available to devote to data sharing, ensure that you have selected the checkbox in the optional section in the "Check Resources to Add" tab.
     1. Review the resource list and deselect any resources that you will not be sharing under "Share resource?"
 You will then be given the option to rapid audit these resources.

     <figure markdown>